Typhoon Kajiki (2025): China

 In Hainan, a Level IV emergency response for flood and typhoon control was activated as strong winds and downpours are expected to hit its sea areas and islands.
 The National Meteorological Center of the China Meteorological Administration (CMA) also issued a yellow warning on August 23 in preparation for Kajiki.
 On August 24, the agency in Sanya raised the typhoon warning to red, citing that Kajiki had gained more strength as it approaches the island.
 As a result, all classes, work, public transport, and maritime travel were suspended, including the closure of tourist sites.

 Although the typhoon did not make a direct landfall in Hainan, heavy rain and strong winds battered the island and nearby parts of Guangdong province.
 Xinhua News Agency said that more than 20,000 people were evacuated from hazardous areas while 30,769 fishing vessels were also docked ahead of the storm.
 The province also stockpiled emergency supplies and more than 2,800 emergency responders, with necessary vehicles and rescue equipment were also on standby in order to mitigate the potential impacts from the typhoon.
 Authorities had also advised the public to remain indoors and avoid coastal zones and temporary structures.

+Damage to the agricultural industry in Hainan Province reached 121 million yuan (US$17.53 million).